-Students are expected to walk their bikes on playgrounds and sidewalk areas near school.
-Bikes should be secured with locks at the bike racks at the south end of the building and the north end of the back playground.
-The use of helmets is strongly encouraged.
-Scooters and skateboards must be locked at the bike racks and can only be brought into school if they can fit into the student locker.
+Students are expected to walk their bikes on playgrounds.
+Bikes should be secured with locks at the bike rack.
+The use of bike helmets is strongly encouraged.
+Scooters must be locked at the bike racks and cannot be brought into school if they cannot be folded and stored in a locker.
+Skateboards and scooters must be locked in the bike rack area and can only be brought into school if they can fit into the student locker.